Astrophysics (Index)About

 (metal fraction of an object)

-Metallicity in its general sense is the ratio of metals (metals as per astrophysics, meaning lithium and all heavier elements) in an astronomical object as compared to the whole, i.e., compared to metals and non-metals (hydrogen and helium) combined.
+Metallicity in its general sense is the ratio of metals (metals using astrophysics' odd definition: all elements except hydrogen and helium) in an astronomical object as compared to the whole, i.e., compared to metals and non-metals combined.
 Stars are basically hydrogen and helium, and the small amount of other elements in a star is of high interest; this is also generally true of globular clusters, galaxies, galaxy clusters, molecular clouds, and nearly everything other than rocky planets.
-Since heavier elements have been synthesized over the course of the Universe's lifetime (through fusion associated with stars), and the universe was nearly free of metals immediately after the Big Bang nucleosynthesis, metallicity reflects an object's age, history, or genesis.
-A galaxy with high metallicity has lived long enough to gain it and a main sequence star with high metallicity formed from gas that included metals from stellar wind and supernovae of previous stars that produced metals during their post-main-sequence phase.
+Since heavier elements have been synthesized over the course of the universe's lifetime (through fusion associated with stars), and the universe was nearly free of metals immediately after the Big Bang nucleosynthesis, metallicity reflects an object's age, history, or genesis.
+A main sequence star with high metallicity formed from an interstellar medium that included metals from stellar wind and supernovae of previous stars that produced metals during their post-main-sequence phase, and a galaxy with high metallicity, at minimum, must include portions old enough to have gained that metallicity.

 [M/H] = log10(Nmetals/NH)body - log10(Nmetals/NH)Sun

 where Nmetals is the number of metal atoms and NH is the number of hydrogen atoms.
 As such, "[M/H] = 0" means "same metal abundance as the Sun".
-This is often approximated by measuring the abundance of a specific metal that can be measured in a practical manner, typically iron, which shows spectral lines.
-Consequently, the abundance specifically of iron (the ratio [Fe/H]) is often used as a proxy to express the metallicity of stars, galaxies, etc. The metallicity Z can be approximated by multiplying [Fe/H] by a number in the 0.9 to 1.0 range.
+As a proxy for this, the abundance of iron (the ratio [Fe/H]) has often been used, since iron produces revealing spectral lines, and for stars, galaxies, etc. [Fe/H] is sometimes actually cited as the object's metallicity.

-While iron abundance has been a common proxy for metallicity, oxygen, a more abundant metal, is also used now, often using an absolute scale sometimes called the 12 scale: an absolute abundance scale (not tied to the Sun) which is the dex of the ratio of (in this case,) oxygen atoms to each 1012 hydrogen atoms, often cited as εO or (incompatibly) log ε(O).
+While iron abundance has been a common proxy for metallicity, oxygen, a more abundant metal, is also used now, often using an absolute scale sometimes called the 12 scale: an absolute abundance scale (i.e., not scaled to the Sun) which is the dex of the ratio of (in this case) oxygen atoms to each 1012 hydrogen atoms, often cited as εO or (incompatibly) log ε(O).

 Stars can be categorized into three groups according to metallicity, known as stellar populations: